modulocity/automationstationgame.com/_posts/devlog-22.md

   <source src="https://i.imgur.com/cAtgdKo.mp4" type="video/mp4" />
 </video>

-Once the cartridge has been collected from a Cache, it must be decrypted.
-For this, I added a new **Decrypter** building that sits at the center of your starting island.
-This structure allows the player to decrypt cartridges retrieved from Caches in order to unlock a new building or recipe.
+Once a cartridge has been collected from a Cache, it must be decrypted.
+For this, I added a new **Decrypter** building at the center of the starting island.
+This structure allows players to decrypt cartridges retrieved from Caches to unlock new buildings or recipes.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/5PH5Ulc.mp4" type="video/mp4" />